Roles vary depending on the types of school you work in, but generally they are divided into four categories:

 No formal qualifications are required; however it will help you to obtain a position as a TA if you have previous experience of working with children on a paid or voluntary basis or if you have completed one of the Vocational Qualifications suitable for Teaching Assistants such as those offered by the TA College: Courses

 You will see many training courses advertised for TAs courses which aim to prepare and qualify you for your Teaching Assistant job.
 It is in your interest to choose a course which will offer you a high standard of training and recognised certification.
-You should ensure it has (QCF) in the title as these have replaced the NVQ qualifcations.

 Such a course will enable you to gain employment with a reputable employer, will have wider recognition in the field, will enable you to earn more for your work, and will provide a good basis for future career moves.
 A good training course is an essential starting point for maintaining high professional standards.